osg-htc/docs/docs/data/stashcache/run-stashcache-container.md

 ### Network optimization ###

-For caches that are connected to NIC's over `40Gbps` we recommend to disable the virtualized network and "bind" the container to the host network:
+For caches that are connected to NIC's over `40Gbps` we recommend that you disable the virtualized network and "bind" the container to the host network:

 ```console